zama-ai/httpz-solidity/docs/guides/gas.md

 The current devnet has a FHEGas limit of **10,000,000** per block.
 Here's what you need to know:

-- If you send a transaction that exceeds this limit or if the FHEGas block limit is exceeded, depending on other previous tx in same block:
+- If you send a transaction that exceeds this limit or if the FHEGas block limit is exceeded, depending on other previous transaction in same block:
   - The transaction will revert
   - Any gas fees paid will still be charged
   - You should either: